-Suspect tells woman in head scarf to get out of the country: Cops
+Suspect yells anti-Muslim remarks at woman in the Bronx, NYPD says - amNewYork

-A woman yelled anti-Muslim remarks at another woman wearing a head scarf in the Bronx last week, police said.
+A woman yelled anti-Muslim remarks at another woman wearing a headscarf in the Bronx last week, police said.

-The suspect, believed to be about 50 years old, approached the other woman, dressed in a head scarf and other traditional Muslim clothing, near Unionport Road and East Tremont Avenue at about 12:45 p.m. on Friday, April 28, cops said.
+The suspect, believed to be about 50 years old, approached the other woman, dressed in a headscarf and other traditional Muslim clothing, near Unionport Road and East Tremont Avenue at about 12:45 p.m. on April 28, police said.

 She told the woman to get out of the country and threatened to kill Muslims, police said.
-She was last seen fleeing toward Morris Park Avenue, they said.
+She was last seen fleeing toward Morris Park Avenue, according to authorities.

 Police released a surveillance image of the suspect on Tuesday.

 Hate crimes have been on the rise in the first months of 2017, according to the NYPD.
-There were 144 incidents through April 2, compared to only 72 in the same time period in 2016.
-Most of the crimes have been non-violent and the majority were anti-Semitic, Chief of Detectives Robert Boyce said.
+There were 144 incidents through April 2, compared with only 72 in the same time period in 2016.
+Most of the crimes have been nonviolent and the majority were anti-Semitic, Chief of Detectives Robert Boyce said.